4th Annual Summit

 ❧ Famous local chefs offering classes and demonstrations in Vanderbilt’s “demonstration kitchen”.

-Following the workshops, Saturday evening 6pm-10pm, a locally grown, chef-made dinner will be offered, complete with live music, at the University Club of Nashville.
+Following the workshops, Saturday evening, a locally grown, chef-made dinner will be offered, complete with live music by Darrell Scott and friends, at the University Club of Nashville.

-Sunday morning at 10am, there will be a tour of the local farm Bells Bend.
+Sunday morning, there will be a tour of a local farm Bells Bend.

 Learn how to grow your own food, where local food is available, how to use it, and why it is healthier.